 Ryoka pointed, and Ivolethe stared incredulously.
 It was true.
 She was headed straight back towards the fallen tree again.

 About to make an acidic comment, Ryoka paused as she stared at the Frost Faerie.
-She’d assumed Ivolethe was paying a prank on her, but the surprise and uncertainty she saw on the tiny faerie’s face bothered her.
+She’d assumed Ivolethe was playing a prank on her, but the surprise and uncertainty she saw on the tiny faerie’s face bothered her.

 “What’s going on, Ivolethe?
-Why are we going in circles.”
+Why are we going in circles?”

 “I…do not know.
 Hold.
 I will see where we are.
 Just wait—”